Alfresco/docs-alfresco/process-automation/latest/model/processes/index.md

 ### Capture assignee of completed task

-You can use output mapping and the `sys_task_assignee` pre-defined variable, to capture the assignee of a completed task.
+You can use output mapping and the `sys_task_assignee` pre-defined variable to capture the assignee of a completed task.
 This is helpful because you could use the assignee information in another process.
 For example, you could use this in a support context where whoever the assignee of a completed task is could be the contact person for the account for which the task was carried out.

 > **Note:** The `sys_task_assignee` variable is a system variable and cannot be edited.